vlaranjo/Vasconomics_Website/content/post/Development_and_Climate.md

 I found this plot very interesting as it is the most unique of the 4 plots in this series of 2 articles:

-* There doesn't seem to be any trend between Human Development and Rainfaill, as there's an horizontal trendline;
+* There doesn't seem to be any trend between Human Development and Rainfall, as there's a horizontal trendline;
 * All the European countries, apart from Moldova, are above the trendline;
 * The Middle East rich countries are now almost on a vertical line in terms of development close to the 0-mark of rainfall;
 * The African countries now seem to be more widespread along the x-axis, although mostly below the trendline;

 Israel:

-* Shows up now relatively isolated as a country with a high HDI and relatively small rainfall .
+* Shows up now relatively isolated as a country with a high HDI and relatively small rainfall.

 Canada, US and Australia:

 * Show up close to the European developed countries in the plot.

-Don't be shy and share your findings below .
+Don't be shy and share your findings below.

 #### HDI and Climate by Country Table